Chūō Line (Rapid): Service in Suginami Ward and Yamanashi Prefecture

 On weekends and holidays, all Chūō Line (Rapid) trains bypass Kōenji, Asagaya, and Nishi-Ogikubo.
 Platforms used by those trains are closed during these times.

 On weekends and holidays, all Chūō Line (Rapid) trains are scheduled to bypass Kōenji, Asagaya, and Nishi-Ogikubo, all in Suginami.
 This has been a point of contention with the ward since the line was quadruple-tracked in the 1960s.
 During construction, initial plans did not include platforms to be built on the new rapid tracks.
 However, as a compromise with the local shopping districts and residents, the decision was made to build platforms at these stations.
 This was done in order to gain public support for the project.
 In 1969, JNR proposed that rapid trains would bypass the three stations on weekdays, but the proposal was shelved at the behest of the community.
 The Suginami government and JNR came to a memorandum of understanding, stating that rapid service trains would only stop on weekdays, and Saturdays, but not on Sundays or holidays.
 Trains bypassing on Sundays and holidays would be re-considered if the line between Mitaka and Tachikawa was quadruple-tracked.

 After JR took control of the Chuo Line, an adjustment was made to align Saturday, Sunday and holiday schedules in December 1994.
 This meant the discontinuation of service on Saturdays, which was opposed by the ward.
 JR East justified their decision by pointing to changes in commuting habits that now aligned with a Monday-Friday workweek since that agreement was signed.

 The Chūō Line is the only service that connects Yamanashi Prefecture and the rest of metropolitan Tokyo.
-The prefectural government has raised issue with the quality of service, claiming that long travel times have lead to depopulation.
+The prefectural government has raised issue with the quality of service, claiming that long travel times have led to depopulation.
 They have advocated for expanded special rapid service to outlying stations.